 What will the weather be like?

-The Trans Americas Expedition is run at the most optimum time for the best weather possible.
+This motorcycle expedition is run at the most optimum time for the best weather possible.
 However, given we are travelling the length of the planet, there are some sections of the trip which will not have the best weather conditions.
 We are in the Arctic in July, but it can still be unpredictable and there could be very low temperatures and even snow.
-Equally, we are in Ushuaia in March – the end of their summer – but it is so far south, that summer can still mean snow.
+Equally, we are in Ushuaia in November – late spring – but it is so far south, that summer can still mean snow.
 The bottom line is that on this trip, it is possible to experience every weather condition – from below freezing to above 45 degrees centigrade heat, from baked searing deserts to flooded Panamanian streets.
 So be prepared!